 It was a case that made the headlines

-The mob has murdered an FBI informant and the local brass has pulled out all the stops to find the guilty party.
+The mob has murdered the daughter of a US Senator and the local brass has pulled out all the stops to find the guilty party.
 Accordingly, they have summoned a Federal Grand Jury to investigate the evidence and issue an indictment for murder.
 The problem is that there are three possible suspects.
 Each had opportunity, means, and possibly a motive, so who do they take to trial?
 That is your job.
 The Generation Joshua iObject teen track places you in the seat of one of the most powerful citizen judicial roles in the country, a federal Grand Jury.

 The Generation Joshua iObject program puts participants on the front lines of the judicial system, allowing them to actually see the evidence that is used to bring people to trial, and the difficulties that face a system of justice.
 We provide a view of the justice system in the United States that is rarely seen by people but is vital to how we serve justice in the America.
 Students get to question witnesses, examine evidence and learn what is and is not allowed in testimony while working to solve a perplexing murder from the 1930s.
 We intersperse the hands on learning with discussions of what it means to be an engaged citizen, America’s Judeo-Christian Heritage, and standing up for what is right.